-Multi-layered, citrusy, refreshing bergamot scent with a slight floral note is fragrance that everyone loves!
-For this reason, bergamot essential oil is widely used in cosmetics, perfumery.
-The famous Earl Grey tea is flavoured exactly with this amazing oil!
+The multi-layered, citrusy, and refreshing bergamot scent with a slight floral note is a fragrance that everyone loves!
+For this reason, bergamot essential oil is widely used in cosmetics and perfumery.
+The famous Earl Grey tea is flavoured with this amazing oil!
 It is believed that Christopher Columbus brought bergamot fruit from the Canary Islands.
 Later it spread throughout Spain and Italy.
-The name itself derives from the name of a city Bergamo in Italy, where bergamot essential oil was extracted for the first time.
+The name itself derives from the name of the city Bergamo in Italy, where bergamot essential oil was extracted for the first time.
 Bergamot oil is one of the few aromatherapy products with a unique balancing effect on our body and soul.
 It is quite a rare property, as most essential oils are either soothing or toning, while essential oils such as bergamot, ylang-ylang and mandarin harmonise and give balance therefore these oils are especially suitable for modern, busy, always in a rush and anxious people.
-Bergamot is also suitable for young children, which suffer with poor sleep, are hyperactive, have difficulty concentrating.
+Bergamot is also suitable for young children, who suffer from poor sleep, are hyperactive, have difficulty concentrating.

 Bergamot essential oil is especially compatible with lavender, rose, jasmine, ylang-ylang, mandarin, orange, rosemary, frankincense essential oils.